HewlettPackard/cmf/docs/index.md

 )
 ```

-### Use a Jupyterlab environment with CMF pre-installed
+### Use a Jupyterlab Docker environment with CMF pre-installed
+CMF has a docker-compose file which creates two docker containers,
-- CMF is preinstalled in a JupyterLab Notebook Environment.
+- JupyterLab Notebook Environment with CMF pre installed.
     - Accessible at http://[HOST.IP.AD.DR]:8888 (default token: `docker`)
     - Within the Jupyterlab environment, a startup script switches context to `$USER:$GROUP` as specified in `.env`
     - `example-get-started` from this repo is bind mounted into `/home/jovyan/example-get-started`
+- Neo4j Docker container to store and access lineages.

 #### Step 1. <br>
  `create .env file in current folder using env-example as a template. #These are used by docker-compose.yml` <br>